inner-clarity/InnerSight/docs/en/scientific_foundation_validation.md

 ### Definitive Validation

-Contemporary scientific evidence conclusively establishes that unconventional emotional regulation procedures represent legitimate neurological adaptations, not whims or arbitrary choices.
+Current science confirms that people may need different ways of regulating their emotions, especially after trauma or due to neurological differences.
+These responses should not be seen as obstacles to participation in the Church, but as part of the human experience that deserves understanding.

+Supporting these faithful members not only lightens their burden, but strengthens the entire community by demonstrating that Christ's love has no conditions.
 This validation is based on:

 **Convergence of multiple evidence:**
 - Traumatic neuroplasticity research